neuekit/neuekit/README.md

 # <a href="http://creativelittle.uk/neuekit" target="_blank">Neue Kit</a> - M1

-> THIS PROJECT IS IN ALPHA DUE TO THERE BEING NO ACCESSIBLE DOCUMENTATION;
+> THIS PROJECT IS IN ALPHA DUE TO THERE BEING MINIMAL ACCESSIBLE DOCUMENTATION;
 > Code works though 🙃